 When you’ve been charged with a crime and either acquitted or convicted, that should be the end of it once your debts, if any, have been paid.
 However, a criminal record of any kind will appear on your background check when applying for things like employment, education, and housing.
 This is where the important legal tool of criminal record sealing or expunging comes in.
 Though the two processes are often confused as the same, they are actually quite different, and each state has its own policy on if sealing and/or expungement are allowed.

 In Pennsylvania, the expungement of certain records is allowed under specific circumstances.
 An experienced West Chester criminal defense attorney will be able to review the details of your record and help you through the process of criminal record expungement.

 Michael Skinner is the founder of the Skinner Law Firm and an experienced criminal defense attorney in West Chester, PA.
 Being able to expunge the record is one of the most important protections provided under Pennsylvania law.
 If you have been charged with a criminal offense in Chester County or the surrounding areas of Pennsylvania including Delaware County, PA, then call our office to discuss the case.

 We will carefully and skillfully guide your case through the expungement process while providing excellent customer service.
-To schedule your free and honest first consultation and to discuss your options for moving on with your life after a criminal charge, call us today at (610) 436-1410.
+To schedule your free and honest first consultation and to discuss your options for moving on with your life after a criminal charge, contact us today at (610) 436-1410.

 Though they are often confused, criminal record sealing and criminal record expungement are two different processes.
 Record sealing is when your arrest and other criminal records are sealed from viewing by the public and can only be viewed by specified sources.
 Record expungement is when all record except for one are completely destroyed, and the one that remains is for use of law enforcement agencies only.
 Pennsylvania does not offer record sealing, but it does offer expungement in several different categories and scenarios.